jon-hanson/parsecj/README.md

            )
 ```

-Java doesn't support custom operators so we have to implement this as a `bind` function:
+Java doesn't support custom operators so we will implement this as a `bind` function:

 ```Java
 public static <A, B> Parser<B> bind(